Turks and Caicos Customs Allowances

-One of the advantages of shopping in the Turks and Caicos Islands is that you are able to purchase expensive luxury items and not pay any tax, either here locally or when you return home (up to a limit).
+One of the advantages of shopping in the Turks and Caicos Islands is that you're able to purchase expensive luxury items and not pay any tax, either locally in the Turks and Caicos, or when you return home (up to a limit).
 This is known as duty-free shopping.
-Duty free shops can be found at the Providenciales airport and at many of the larger resorts.
+Duty-free shops can be found at the Providenciales airport and at many of the larger resorts.

-Each arriving visitor and resident over the age of 17 are allowed to bring the following in to the Turks and Caicos without incurring duty:
+Each arriving visitor and resident over the age of 17 is allowed to bring the following into the Turks and Caicos without incurring duty:

-A separate immigration form will need to be completed by each person.
+A separate immigration form will need to be completed for every arriving person.

 You may face fines and/or incarceration if you bring in any of the following without prior approval:

-Residents are allowing to bring the following back to their home country without incurring duty.
+Residents are allowed to bring the following back to their home country without incurring duty.
 Please note there are exceptions in some circumstances for stays less than 48 hours.

 US Customs and Border Protection allows (for a trip of at least 48 hours, every 30 days):